Installation¶

 Development setup¶

-Working on the Kreuzberg repo itself:
+For working on the Kreuzberg repository itself:

 task setup # installs all language toolchains